eranamar-zz/eranamar.github.io/about.md

 ### Which topics will be discussed in this blog?

-I will discuss most of the times topics related to Complexity, Probability theory and Deep Learning.
+I will discuss most of the times topics related to Complexity, Probability theory, and Deep Learning.
 Sometimes I will talk about Hypergraphs, cut-sparsifiers and other computer science stuff.
-I am assuming that the reader has background in math & computer science of an undergraduate level.
+I am assuming that the reader has a background in math & computer science at an undergraduate level.

 ### What with this name "Theory Lunch"?